NFDI4Energy/EFZN_rdm/README.md

 ### Data Types

-    --{{0}}--
+    --{{0-1}}--
 Depending on your field of expertise, there will be different data types relevant to your work.
 In your DMP, you can specify individual datasets and name their identifiers, file size, origin and so forth.

     {{0-1}}
 The data types you choose to publish have consequences for your Research Data Management in regard to the "Accessible", "Interoperable" and "Reusable" Criteria of the FAIR Guidelines.

     {{0}}
-**1. Accessible**  --> Make sure that (meta)data are long-term accessible
+**1. Accessible**  --> Make sure that (meta)data are long-term accessible.

     {{0-1}}
-    The amount of memory space needed for long-term, save storage may vary greatly between data types.
+    The amount of memory space needed for long-term, safe storage may vary greatly between data types.
 For example, if your reasearch data consist  of high-resolution images of potential wind turbine sites, memory space needed for backup and repositories will be much higher than a handful of CSV files with projected power loads.

     {{0}}
 **2. Interoperable** --> Use tools and software that are FAIR themselves

     {{0-1}}
-    Strive to choose, where possible, programmes and data types that are open and FAIR.
+    Strive to choose, where possible, programs and data types that are open and FAIR.
 For example, do not describe your processing details in a .pdf file, but rather use a .txt-file that can be read and edited with various programs.

     {{0}}
-**3. Reusable** --> know and meet community standards
+**3. Reusable** --> Know and meet community standards

     {{0-1}}
     Which data types are most likely to be found, easily reused and shared in your scientific community?
-If these are "closed", you could provide two files: one that adheres to the common standards and a more open alternative that promotes the idea of open science.
+If these are "closed", you could provide two files: one that adheres to the common standards and one more open alternative that promotes the idea of open science.

     {{1-2}}
 > **Exercise:**